hectormr206/petgram/README.md

 # Petgram ⚛️

-Application to upload and share photos of pets using Webpack, GraphQL, React Hooks, React Router, SEO, PWAs and Vercel.
+Application to upload and share photos of pets using Webpack, Babel, GraphQL, React Hooks, React Router, SEO, PWAs and Vercel.

 ## 🚀 Getting Started